oliviergob/aws-lambda-ec2-snapshots/README.md

 ## Create your config.json
 * Clone the repository and copy config.json.sample to config.json in the root directory
 * Change the properties
-  * deploymentRegion - the ascertain region you want the application to be installed in
+  * deploymentRegions _[string]_ - the AWS regions you want the application to be deployed in
-  * managementRegions - pipe separated list of regions to take snapshots in (will use default region if not configured or left blank)
-  * appName - the application name (used by the deploy script to name resources in AWS)
+  * appName _string_ - the application name (used by the deploy script to name resources in AWS)

 E.G.:
 ```
   {
-    "deploymentRegion": "us-east-1",
-    "managementRegions": "us-east-1|eu-west-1",
+    "deploymentRegions": [ "us-east-1", "eu-west-1" ],
     "appName": "lambdaEc2Snapshots"
   }
 ```